AnaghaPaul/retail_and_order_management_datawarehouse/README.md

 The available warehouse data provides a strong foundation for evaluating customer retention and value, particularly for the Sticky Engine.
 Cohort analysis is used to understand how customer behavior and revenue evolve after the first purchase.

 The Virality Engine cannot be directly measured with the current transactional data because referral source, referral relationships, and sharing/invitation activity are not available.
-These metrics are identified as future data requirements
+These metrics are identified as future data required.

-The current dataset allows us to analyze what happens to customers after acquisition, but it does not contain enough information to determine how efficiently those customers were acquired.
+The paid Engine -The current dataset allows us to analyze what happens to customers after acquisition, but it does not contain enough information to determine how efficiently those customers were acquired.

 ### 5 Sticky Engine — Retention & Customer Value
 The Sticky Engine represents the business's ability to keep customers engaged and generate additional value from existing customers.